-Persons who violate the Consumer Protection Law will incur penalties, which are imposed by the consumer protection authority.86 Violations of the Law include:
+Persons who violate the Consumer Protection Law will incur penalties, which are imposed by the consumer protection authority.89 Violations of the Law include:

-- † Denying a consumer's exercise of his legitimate rights; - † Manufacture or sale of products that do not comply with requirements of normative documents: - † Sale of products that are subject to certification in Ukraine, when the documents under which such products were transferred for sale do not meet mandatory registration, certification, and conformity requirements for such type of products; - † Manufacture or sale of products that do not comply with requirements of normative documents and regulations concerning safety of consumers' life, health, and property and the environment; - † Sale of products whose production and sale are prohibited by the relevant state agency; - † Sale of dangerous products (such as poison, pesticides, explosive and flammable substances) without proper warning labels or without information concerning instructions and conditions for their safe use; - † Lack of necessary, clear, reliable, and timely information about products; - † Creation of obstacles to inspection of the quality of products by officials of a specially authorized state or local agency for consumer protection;

-- † Failure to fulfill or untimely fulfillment of orders of specially authorized state agencies concerning elimination of violations of consumers' rights; - † Sale of products whose shelf life has expired; - † Forcing the consumer to purchase of goods of improper quality or of assortment not needed by him; and - † Restricting the consumer in use of electronic payment means, which the seller is required to accept under the law.
+- Denying a consumer's exercise of his legitimate rights; - Sale of products that are subject to certification in Ukraine, when the documents under which such products were transferred for sale do not contain the registration number of the certificate of conformity; - Manufacture or sale of products that do not comply with requirements of legislation concerning safety of consumers' life, health, and property and the environment: - Sale of products whose production and sale are prohibited by the relevant state agency; - Sale of dangerous products (such as poison, pesticides, explosive and flammable substances) without proper warning labels or without information concerning instructions and conditions for their safe use; - Lack of necessary, clear, reliable, and timely information about products, or the seller (in the cases prescribed by the Law on Electronic Commerce); - Creation of obstacles to inspection of the quality of products by officials of a specially authorized state or local agency for consumer protection; - Failure to fulfill or untimely fulfillment of orders of specially authorized state agencies concerning elimination of violations of consumers' rights; - Sale of products whose shelf life has expired; - Forcing the consumer to purchase goods of improper quality or of assortment not needed by him; and - Restricting the consumer in use of electronic payment means, which the seller is required to accept under the law.

 The scope of penalties envisioned by the Consumer Protection Law for the violation of consumer rights ranges from 1 per cent to 500 per cent of the cost of the goods manufactured or sold or the services rendered.
-The Law also provides for fines for the violation of consumer rights in the amount of two to 500 non-taxable allowances (currently UAH 17) - ie, from UAH 34 to UAH 8,500 (approximately €2ñ€531).
+The Law also provides for fines for the violation of consumer rights in the amount of two to 500 non-taxable allowances, ie, from UAH 34 to UAH 8,500.

-The fines envisioned by the Laws on General Safety of Non-Food Products and on State Market Supervision and Control over Non-Food Products for the violation of manufacturer's product safety obligations (ie, introduction of unsafe products to the market, failure to fulfill or untimely fulfillment of orders of specially authorized state agencies, undue application of the national conformity mark) range from 150 to 5,000 non-taxable allowances (currently UAH 17) - ie, from UAH 2,550 to UAH 85,000 (approximately €159ñ€5,313).
+The fines envisioned by the Laws on General Safety of Non-Food Products and on State Market Supervision and Control over Non-Food Products for the violation of manufacturers' product safety obligations (ie, introduction of unsafe products to the market, failure to fulfill or untimely fulfillment of orders of specially authorized state agencies, undue application of the national conformity mark) range from 150 to 5,000 non-taxable allowances, ie, from UAH 2,550 to UAH 85,000.

-The distributors are liable for the above infringements of the Laws on General Safety of Non-Food Products and on State Market Supervision and Control over Non-Food Products with fines ranging from 75 to 1,500 non-taxable allowances (currently UAH 17) - that is, from UAH 1,275 to UAH 25,500 (approximately €80ñ€1,594).
+The distributors are liable for the above infringements of the Laws on General Safety of Non-Food Products and on State Market Supervision and Control over Non-Food Products with fines ranging from 75 to 1,500 non-taxable allowances, ie, from UAH 1,275 to UAH 25,500.